SaideepGona/The-Life-of-a-Bacterium/README.md

 # The Life of a Bacterium

 This is a probabilistic evolutionary simulation of the microbiome.
-The simulation is written in Go(golang) https://golang.org/, which is nested into an Electron desktop GUI https://electronjs.org/.
+It simulates behavioral traits of aThe simulation is written in Go(golang) https://golang.org/, which is nested into an Electron desktop GUI https://electronjs.org/.